Getting Active to Control High Blood Pressure

 - Making time for a cooldown is also especially important.
 If you stop exercising too quickly, your blood pressure can drop sharply, which can be dangerous and can cause muscle cramping.

 - Adding some relaxing yoga poses to your routine will also increase your flexibility.

-Do I need to consult my doctor before increasing my activity level?
+Do I need to consult my health care professional before increasing my activity level?

-Healthy adults generally do not need to consult a healthcare provider before becoming physically active.
-Adults with chronic conditions should talk with their healthcare provider to determine whether their conditions limit their ability to do regular physical activity.
+Healthy adults generally do not need to consult a health care professional before becoming physically active.
+Adults with chronic or other conditions such as pregnancy should talk with their health care professional to determine whether their conditions limit their ability to do regular physical activity.

 Is there a simple test for moderately intense physical activity?

 Use this “conversational pace” test to determine if you’re working hard enough.